How Do Hackers Spy on You?

 How Can I Protect Myself?

-Understanding How Hackers may Hack Your Phone Spy app
+Understanding How Hackers may Hack Your Phone by a Spy app

 Easy ways to break into a phone

 These are the ways a hacker would use to gain access to a phone and you can use them too.

 The easiest way for any hacker to break into any device is for the user to open the door themselves.
 Of course, this is easier said than done, but this is the goal of most forms of social engineering attacks.